 Note: This list is not intended to be exclusive.
 Comments and observations will be welcome from anyone who will be affected by the policy.

-Copies of the draft Gambling Statement of Principles were also placed in the public libraries of the Three Rivers District Council area as well as being available at the Council offices and on the Council's website.
+Copies of the draft Gambling Statement of Principles is available at the Council office and on the Council's website.